-For the 2012-2013 academic year, the Financial Aid Office awarded over $215,000 in scholarships to 93 new and continuing students.
-This averages more than $2,300 per student, which is more than the full-time tuition rate for one semester.
+For the 2014-15 academic year, we awarded over $243,000 in scholarships to 121 new and continuing students.
 BCTC offers many types of financial assistance, including federal and institutional aid, as well as loans, grants, and scholarships.

 Scholarships are available to assist with financing college tuition expenses.
 The scholarship application is available November 1 and is due March 1.
 Funding for scholarships comes from the state government, organizations and businesses, as well as donors.
 The eligibility differs for each scholarship; however, there is only one scholarship application you need to complete in order to be considered for all available scholarships.